UtahRails.net Copyright 2000-2008 Don Strack

 2. D&RGW 39 was sold to Sanford & Eastern Railroad 14 (1st), on 28 June 1949; sold in 1960 to Hoosac Tunnel & Wilmington 16; to Claremont & Concord 16 in October 1972; sold to Rust Engineering, via Silcott (dealer); sold to Mead Containerboard (no number) (Stevenson, Ala.); donated for display to City of Stevenson, Al. in February 1990.

-3. D&RGW 40 was sold to Great Western Sugar 40, Johnstown, Colo., on 14 May 1954; Great Western plant closed in 1985 and sold to Amalgamated Sugar number 4 (date?)(location?), painted bicentennial red, white and blue, renumbered to number 1; by 2002, moved to South Fork, Colo., for possible tourist railroad.
+3. D&RGW 40 was sold to Great Western Sugar 40, Johnstown, Colorado on 14 May 1954; by November 1984 it was at the Great Western Sugar plant at Brighton, Colorado as GWSX 4, painted yellow and blue; Brighton plant sold to Amalgamated Sugar in 1985 and locomotive renumbered to ASCX 4, painted bicentennial red, white and blue, renumbered to ASCX 1; by 2002, moved to South Fork, Colorado for service on a planned tourist railroad.

 6. D&RGW 43 was sold to Sanford & Eastern Railroad 15, on 28 June 1949; sold to Saratoga & Schuylerville 15; sold in 1960 to Hoosac Tunnel & Wilmington 15; sold to Claremont & Concord 15; sold to Raymond International 4402 for service in Liberia (Africa).